 - Serve fresh or just slightly chilled.

 *I normally get 13 cupcakes with a little batter left (about half a cupcakes worth) from my vanilla cupcake recipe, however since we're filling part of the cupcakes with the brown sugar filling, I was able to squeeze out 14 cupcakes.

-If you do only 13 cupcakes you should have a tablespoon or so of leftover batter, don't be tempted to use the whole batter.
+If you do only 13 cupcakes you should have a 2 tablespoons or so left of batter, don't be tempted to use the whole batter.
 If you add slightly more batter to the cupcakes they can sink, shrivel up or have muffin tops.